 Homework is essential to successful learning in many subjects.
-It gives students the opportunity to practise what has been learnt in class; it provides opportunities for self-discovery, helping them to acquire greater knowledge and understanding.
+It gives students the opportunity to practice what has been learnt in class; it provides opportunities for self-discovery, helping them to acquire greater knowledge and understanding.
 It trains our students to develop effective private study habits outside of school and become independent enquirers, one of the key skills needed for further education and the world of work.
-In Upper School in particular, homework is essential if the examination syllabuses are to be covered adequately and in many GCSE subjects independent work done at home is a requirement of the examination.

 How long should my child spend on homework?